 There are many factors that contribute to excess oil from environmental factors like pollution to our bodies producing too much oil.
 Blackheads can appear anywhere on the skin, but they are usually the most intense on the nose, cheeks, forehead, and chin- the T-zone.

 It is a lot more prominent on the bridge and sides of the nose as the pores in this area are quite large.
-The larger the pores, the more likely for blackheads to form there.
+The larger the pores, the more likely blackheads to form there.

 Home Remedies for Blackheads on the Nose